-The District leases office space to Broussard & Putnum under a 5 year cancellable operating lease effective July 1, 2022 and ending on June 30, 2027.
+The District leases office space under a 5 year cancellable operating lease effective July 1, 2022 and ending on June 30, 2027.
 Rental installment payments are due in advance in the amount of \$850 per month.

-The District leases office space to Primeaux, Touchet & Associates, LLC under a 5 year cancellable operating lease effective March 1, 2018 and ending on February 28, 2023.
+The District leases office space under a 5 year cancellable operating lease effective March 1, 2023 and ending on February 28, 2028.
 Rental installment payments are due in advance in the amount of \$1,549 per month.

-The District leases office space to Representative Ryan Bourriaque under a 4 year cancellable operating lease effective January 1, 2020 and ending on December 31, 2023.
+The District leases office space under a 4 year cancellable operating lease effective January 1, 2020 and ending on December 31, 2023.
 Rental installment payments are due in advance in the amount of \$470 per month.

-The District leases office space to Senator Robert Hensgens under a 4 year cancellable operating lease effective January 1, 2020 and ending on December 31, 2023.
+The District leases office space under a 4 year cancellable operating lease effective January 1, 2020 and ending on December 31, 2023.
 Rental installment payments are due in advance in the amount of \$470 per month.

-The District leases port property to Clean Gulf Associates, LLC under a 5 year cancellable operating lease effective July 1, 2019 and ending on June 30, 2024.
+The District leases port property under a 5 year cancellable operating lease effective July 1, 2019 and ending on June 30, 2024.
 Rental installment payments are due in advance in the amount of \$1,584 per month.

-The District leases port property to Grand Isle Shipyard, Inc. under a 5 year cancellable operating lease effective May 1, 2021 and ending on April 30, 2026.
+The District leases port property under a 5 year cancellable operating lease effective May 1, 2021 and ending on April 30, 2026.
 Rental installment payments are due in advance in the amount of \$7,346 per month.